badogski29/odin-recipes/README.md

 # odin-recipes
 Odin Recipes

-This is a basic recipe website to demonstrate HTML knowledged learned from The Odin Project
+This is a basic recipe website to demonstrate HTML knowledge learned from The Odin Project